Irish soldier killed on U.N. peacekeeping mission in Lebanon | Law-Order

 Hezbollah is a powerful armed group and a heavyweight political party with significant support in the country's south.
 UNIFIL has operated in Lebanon since 1978 to maintain peace along its border with Israel to the south.
 It was expanded after a U.N. resolution that halted the 2006 Israel-Hezbollah war in southern Lebanon.

-Hezbollah on Thursday offered its condolences and told Reuters it was not involved.
-Senior Hezbollah official Wafiq Safa said the soldier's death came after an "unintentional incident that took place between the residents of Al-Aqbieh and individuals from the Irish unit" and urged the party not be "inserted" into the incident.
+Senior Hezbollah official Wafiq Safa told Reuters on Thursday that the soldier's death came after an "unintentional incident that took place between the residents of Al-Aqbieh and individuals from the Irish unit".
+He asked that the party not be "inserted" into an incident it had no part in, adding that residents had been hit by UNIFIL cars in the crash.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)